Frequently Asked Questions

 We are limited to real estate only and do not finance construction, development, gas stations or hotels/motels.
 We welcome the opportunity to finance professional offices, shopping centers, warehouses and Community Centers.

 We have provided commercial financing in many states across the United States, but not all.
 Give us a call to find out if we can finance in your state and your particular property.

-We will review your personal credit, cash flow from your business, a proven secondary source of repayment and an initial deposit.
-Depending on the type and location of the property, the amount of the initial deposit will generally be between 30% and 40% of purchase price or appraised value of the real estate, whichever is less.
+We will review your personal credit, cash flow from your business, a proven secondary source of repayment and an initial investment.
+Depending on the type and location of the property, the amount of your initial investement will generally be between 30% and 40% of purchase price or appraised value of the real estate, whichever is less.

-In about sixty days from receipt of all of the initial documents and the deposit for the appraisal and property survey ($6,500).
+We are generally ready to close after roughly 60 days from receipt of the initial documents and the deposit for the appraisal and property survey ($6,500).

 Closing costs depend upon the state and the complexity of the transaction.
-Within the closing costs there are three kinds of fees, those charged by UIF (1% of the amount financed with a $2,500 minimum), third party fees (amounts charged by other parties) and escrows.
+Within the closing costs there are three kinds of fees, those charged by UIF (generally 1% of the amount financed with a $2,500 minimum), third party fees (amounts charged by other parties) and escrows (taxes and insurance).